dilshod1d/Python_samples/API/README.txt

 WHAT MARKET DATA IS AVAILABLE
-This  is a trial version of the full software and the market data is restrictedto one datasource (European Central Bank) with full historical data uo to the end of 2021.
+This  is a trial version of the full software and the market data is restricted to one datasource (European Central Bank) with full historical data uo to the end of 2021.
-Subscribers can get access to thousands of datasets from stocks, commodities, FX, Crypto currencies and more.
+Subscribers can get access to thousands of datasets from stocks, commodities, FX, Crypto-currencies and more.

 AND FINALLY